Master Andy Whiteley VIII Degree

 Mr Kevin Pilkinton has been training at Thames Valley since 1991 achieving V Degree in 2007 with First Grand Master Rhee Ki Ha.

 His precise approach and in depth knowledge to performing all aspects of technique is an inspiration to all students and instructors alike.
+Mr Pilkinton offers years of experience teaching martial art classes to all ages bringing his own style and personality to everyone.

 His teaching responsibilities at Thames Valley are focused on classes for Advanced/Elite levels.
 As a National Class A Umpire he attends most UK competitions as an official referee.